CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 Despite its modern sounding, VPP is not a new concept.
 Its history can be traced back to the demand response programs that utilities have used for decades to manage peak demand.
 Traditional demand response involves simple load curtailment during peak hours.
 While VPP inherits this core function, it differs in at least three ways:

-- Different from traditional demand response programs which are accessible only to industrial and commercial customers with large load, VPP expands the market to include residential clients.
-The expanded coverage is made possible by the technical advancements of the technology stack, but also the market evolution such as demand aggregation programs, which open up the market to individual households that were previously too small to monetize.
+- Different from traditional demand response programs which are accessible only to industrial and commercial customers with large load, VPP expands the market to include residential clients, much thanks to the proliferation of smart devices.
+The expanded coverage is made possible also through the market evolution especially demand aggregation programs, which open up the market to individual households that were previously too small to monetize.

 - While demand response operates through predetermined schedules, often relies on manual labor with limited real-time responsiveness, VPPs employ more sophisticated modern-day control systems that can monitor grid conditions and respond in real time to balance supply and demand.
-The 'virtual' layer also enable scalable data collection, paving path for continuous algorithm enhancement and automatic control down the road.
+The 'virtual' layer also enables scalable data collection, paving path for continuous algorithm enhancement and automatic control down the road.

 - Probably more critically, while traditional demand response focuses on demand load reduction from single resource types in isolation, VPPs orchestrate diverse portfolios that include solar panels, battery storage, EV chargers, HVAC and other flexible loads, coordinating both supply-side and demand-side resources.
 This bidirectional, multi-asset approach enables optimal resource scheduling and unlocks additional capacity that traditional demand response cannot capture.